PelionIoT/connected-lights-cloud/docs/8_updates.md

 $ git apply ../simple-cloud-client/tools/gcc_k64f_ram_patch.diff
 ```

-Then build, and add the bootloader to your firmware via:
+Then build, and add the bootloader to your firmware with:

 ```
 $ mbed compile -m K64F -t GCC_ARM